 Television has a long history of exploring the apocalypse in different, but often intriguing, ways.
-In the past, shows such as Battlestar Galactica, Jericho, and Fringe each spun unique stories out of the end of civilization, and upcoming series like Snowpiercer and The Passage will continue that trend.
+In the past, shows such as Battlestar Galactica, Jericho, and Fringe each spun unique stories out of the end of civilization, and upcoming series like Snowpiercer and the recent series The Passage continue that trend.
 And that’s just the tip of the rapidly melting iceberg.

 From alien invasions and zombie takeovers, to robot dogs and religious theocracies, there are several current series exploring the myriad ways things can go horribly, horribly wrong for humanity, inching us closer to a violent end.
 Here are some of the best shows on television right now set amid the downfall of human civilization and its aftermath.

 Among the most obvious choices on our list, this award-winning Hulu series confines the dire situation to Gilead, an authoritarian, theocratic empire encompassing much of what was once the United States, where women are forced into sexual servitude to bear children for oligarchical couples.
 Women are banned from owning property, handling money, or even reading, with harsh punishments meted out to anyone who defies the laws.
 It’s not the end of the world, but it’s a sharp and brutal regression to an existence in which religious fanaticism reigns supreme, and humans are treated like property.

 ‘The Walking Dead’ (AMC)